brendanhay/numbersd/README.md

 </p>
 **Figure 1**

-1. Application emits metrics over the network
-2. Unreliable UDP packets are (hopefully) delivered to a monolithic aggregator instance
+1. Application emits unreliable UDP packets that are (hopefully) delivered to a monolithic aggregator instance.
-3. The aggregator sends packets over a TCP connection to Graphite
+3. The aggregator sends packets over a TCP connection to Graphite.
-4. Nagios invokes an NPRE check on the application host
+4. Nagios invokes an NPRE check on the application host.
-5. The NPRE check reaches out across the network to the Graphite API to quantify application health
+5. The NPRE check reaches out across the network to the Graphite API to quantify application health.

 There are 4 actors involved in [Figure 1](#figure-1): the Application, Network, Aggregator, Graphite, and Nagios.